-Subject: Chief's Administrative Investigation into the Custody
+Subject: Chief's Administrative Investigation into the Custody Injury to Complainant 2020.47

 It is recommended that the Toronto Police Services Board (Board) receive the following report.

 There are no financial implications relating to the recommendation contained within this report.